For Solo Lawyers Who Want Out Of The Legal Profession

 Sessions are available both virtual or in-person.

-To ensure personalised guidance and high-quality service, Paul only works with a select number of lawyer clients at any one time.
+To ensure personalised guidance and high-quality service, Paul Ippolito only works with a select number of lawyer clients at any one time.

 Previous